 To register with the Oregon Medical Marijuana Program, a patient must apply to the program, and support the application with an "attending physician's statement" - stating that the patient has the qualifying condition and that marijuana may help.
 Along with the application, the patient must send identification and a check or money order for the yearly registration fee.

 You must provide a clear, legible, and valid copy of a U.S. State or Federal issued photographic identification card that includes last name, first name, and date of birth.
 If the information or expiration date is not on the front of the ID, copy the back of the card showing that it is current.

 For every application, the base application fee is: $200.

-OR with proof of Oregon Health Plan (OHP) or Food Stamp benefits (SNAP) eligibility: $100
+OR $50 with proof of Oregon Health Plan (OHP)

-To be eligible for the reduced fee of $100, a patient must provide current proof that he or she receives food stamp benefits (SNAP), or is eligible for the Oregon Health Plan (OHP).
+To be eligible for the reduced fee, a patient must provide current proof that he or she receives food stamp benefits (SNAP), or is eligible for the Oregon Health Plan (OHP), receives Supplemental Security Income (SSI) monthly benefits, or has a 100% disability rating from the VA.
 The patient must provide a current eligibility statement at the time he or she submits his or her medical marijuana application.

 Growsite Registration Fee